brian-provenzano/docker-salt-masterminion/README.md

 ### Volumes
-The following directories on the master are mounted locally for ease of use under the `salt` directory in this repo once the containers are running:
+The following directories on the master container are mounted locally for ease of use under the `salt` directory in this repo once the containers are running.
+See the `docker-compose.yaml` for more info:
 - `/etc/salt`
 - `/srv/salt`
 - `/srv/pillar`